echkode/PhantomBrigadeMod_Fixes/README.md

 Mod 10 (com.echkode.pbmods.datamultilinkerloaddatafix) OnAfterDeserialization | key: system_equipment_core | instance key: system_equipment_core
 Mod 10 (com.echkode.pbmods.datamultilinkerloaddatafix) OnAfterDeserialization | key: wait | instance key: wait
 ```

+## DataMultiLinkerUnitComposite.ProcessRecursive

+Composite units are a new addition with release 1.2.0.
+There's a new database, UnitComposite, that's used to construct these units.
+Like many other databases, UnitComposite can inherit properties from parent objects.
+For example, parent objects can add items the `nodes` field on the `DataBlockUnitCompositeDirector` class.
+However, that doesn't happen for the `booting` field on the same class.
+Instead, the code initializes the field from the first non-null value it sees.
+This means that parent objects cannot add `booting` functions to a composite unit.
+This patch merges all the `booting` functions in the inheritance hierarchy.

 ## ScenarioUtility.FreeOrDestroyCombatParticipants